I had an email from a teacher who was curious about the death of Natalie

 1. Supervision while eating.

 Did you know that many schools in Peel region have one adult supervising 4-6 classrooms over the lunch hour.
 This means children are left unsupervised for the majority of the lunch hour.
 As a teacher with the board, I personally witnessed children vomiting, standing on tables and running around when teachers were not present.
-It is not safe for any young child not just those with life threatening food allergies to be unsupervised while eating.
+It is not safe for any young child not just those with life threatening food allergies to be unsupervised while eating.2.
+Proper cleaning.

 I requested that the desks and chairs be properly wiped and floors swept after the children eat -they eat 3 times per day in the classroom -lunch and 2 snack times.
 I was told that it is NOT the teacher’s job nor the custodians to clean up after the children eat and that if I want this done i would have to come in myself and do it.
 Which I did for the beginning of the school year.
 I quickly realized this was not reasonable or reliable as I had to work or could fall ill and that someone in the school needed to be responsible for this.
 The decision made was to have the children clean up after themselves with wipes.
 I am not happy with this decision but it is better than nothing.
-I have seen cheese spread into the carpets following a food fight in the class room (back to the lack of supervision) and my daughter has to sit on that carpet during circle time with her life-threatening dairy allergy.
+I have seen cheese spread into the carpets following a food fight in the class room (back to the lack of supervision) and my daughter has to sit on that carpet during circle time with her life-threatening dairy allergy.3.
+Safe arts and craft materials

 -I requested that children wash their hands after eating to help prevent the risk of cross-contamination.
 This is very difficult for the school to do however as there are just so many children and some classrooms do not have sinks.
 This year the children are going to use wipes to wipe their hands.
-I hope this will be effective.
+I hope this will be effective.5.
+Non-food treats or Safe treats.

 – I advocate for non-food treats -pencilgrams (where children can purchase a pencil and write a note to be sent to a friend -good fundraiser), books donated in honour of birthdays etc. This promotes literacy too!
-On the special occasions and holidays where the school would like a food treat given to children I request:
+On the special occasions and holidays where the school would like a food treat given to children I request:a) An opportunity to recommend a safe treat for all children in the school that is a food item that comes packaged with ingredient label

 b) If a) is not possible, the opportunity to be notified in advance so that I can send a comparable safe treat for my allergic child and other allergic children possibly